PFAS ("forever chemicals") · 2023

 +Is there PFOA in Philadelphia, PA tap water?

-Yes — Philadelphia, PA's 2023 Consumer Confidence Report lists PFOA at 4.6.
-Philadelphia, PA's 2023 report shows PFOA detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Philadelphia, PA's 2023 Consumer Confidence Report lists PFOA at 4.6 ng/L. Philadelphia, PA's 2023 Consumer Confidence Report shows PFOA at or above the federal limit (4 ng/L MCL).
+Measured value is 1.1× the threshold.

 +What's the federal limit for PFOA in drinking water?

-The federal MCL for PFOA is 4 .
-The EPA enforces this against the regulated reporting statistic (running annual average or 90th percentile), not a single-sample spike.
+The federal MCL for PFOA is 4 ng/L. The EPA enforces this against the regulated reporting statistic (running annual average or 90th percentile), not a single-sample spike.

 +What is PFOA?